Ferriswheel09/ues/devlog.md

 ## 4/8
 - Got to work on implementing server side.
 Still debating on whether to use domain sockets or the regular IP sockets that are necessary.

+## 4/14
+- Initial simple client (may refactor as necessary) that can send messages to server
+- Refactored server to echo messages back to client (was initially typing messages back, but simpler for testing)
+- Implementation of using epoll, non blocking.
+Need to do more testing